Class-Based Unit Tests

 Use test tags to group tests into categories and then run tests with specified tags.
 Typical test tags identify a particular feature or describe the type of test.

-This example shows how to create a test that is parameterized in the
+Create a test that is parameterized in the

 Use data-driven testing to inject variable inputs into your parameterized test.